-In 2017, we sponsored swimming lessons for over 35 local children ranging from ages 2 to 10 years old.
+In 2017 and 2018, we sponsored swimming lessons for over 100 local children ranging from ages 2 to 10 years old and over 50 adults CPR classes.
 Each child was able to receive professional swimming lessons free of charge.
-We want to continue our swimming lessons initiative, and are expanding our efforts to offering CPR lessons to adults, as well as a life jacket trade up program that hopefully will be up and running soon.
+We want to continue our swimming lessons initiative, and are expanding our efforts to offering CPR lessons to adults also free of charge, as well as a life jacket trade up program that is up and running.

 2017 Drowning Data

 - The number of reported fatal child drownings in swimming pools involving children younger than 5 has decreased 17 percent nationwide since 2010, the year the Pool Safely campaign launched.